NEW MEXICO JUNIOR COLLEGE

 This is the schedule I will do my best to follow, but is subject to change if necessary.

-Week 2 - Canvas Basics & Pre Assessment
+Week 1 - Getting Started Assignments, Canvas Basics, & Pre Assessment